headconnect/node-consul/README.md

 Usage

-Will emit the 'event' message whenever a new event is registered with the agent matching the
+Will emit the 'event' message whenever a new event is registered with the agent matching the filter (or any event if not specified)

 ``` javascript
 // watches for 'deploy' events: